Detective Conan: The Private Eyes' Requiem: Plot

 Kogoro is already giving his report to the client in the hotel when Hattori knocks him out so he does not get killed for giving a wrong conclusion.
 They then discover the client who is a blind wheelchair user and reveal the truth to him.
-The client, Nishio and Reiko, a woman who the client was in love with, were staging the robbery of an armored car.
-The robbery went wrong when a guard was killed and the robbers' escape was then witnessed by Kaitou Kid.
-Thus, the Nishio was murdered in order to keep the involvement of the other two silent.
+The client, Nishio and Reiko, a woman who the client was in love with, were staging the robbery of an armored truck.
+The robbery went wrong when a guard was killed and the robbers' escape was then witnessed by Kaito Kid.
+Thus, Nishio was murdered in order to keep the involvement of the other two silent.
 Conan and Hattori reveal that Nishio was already dead before the client shot him and that Reiko was the true killer.
 When the client panicked and tried to leave the city, his car was sabotaged in an attempt to kill him.

 Reiko appears at that moment and confirms the truth behind the incident.
 She attempts to kill the detectives but is knocked out.

 Conan accesses the computer to change the settings on the wristbands but fails due to the computer receiving damage from a loose gunshot.
-Conan manages to deactivate the link but not the restricted area however.
+Conan manages to deactivate the link but not the restricted area.
 The watches are then collected by the police except one (Genta) which is not accounted for as the police thought that the number of wristband is correct.
 They forgot to include the fact that Sonoko Suzuki is not involved in the case therefore they should include one more in the number of wristband collected.
 After the police collected the wristbands, all of them went to the snake ride.
 Genta brought along the wristband for the snake ride.
 At the start of the ride, Hattori saw the wristband and shouted.
 Haibara managed to remove but due to the motion of the ride, the wristband lands on the last seat of the ride.
 When the ride reaches the sea which is out of the restricted zone, Kaitou Kid took the wristband and let it explode safely.